bpftrace/bpftrace/docs/reference_guide.md

 [...]
 ```

+This uses dynamic tracing of the `vfs_open()` kernel function, via the short script path.bt.
 Some kernel headers needed to be included to understand the `path` and `dentry` structs.

 ## 5. `? :`: ternary operators